GDPR vs ePrivacy: which one actually governs cookies?

 The “strictly necessary” exception

-ePrivacy 5(3) allows storage without consent when it is “strictly necessary for the provision of an information society service explicitly requested by the subscriber or user.”
-The exception is narrower than most CMPs label it:
+The second of the two exemptions is the one CMPs actually invoke: 5(3) allows storage without consent when it is “strictly necessary for the provision of an information society service explicitly requested by the subscriber or user.”
+It is narrower than most CMPs label it:

 Where the conflation goes wrong